tunai/l2uwe/README.md

 ### Dataset

-The dataset used in the article, OceanDark, can be accessed at [OceanDark](https://sites.google.com/view/oceandark/home).
+The dataset used in the development of L^2UWE, OceanDark, can be found in this repo at data/OceanDark2_0.
+Detailed information about it can be found at  [OceanDark](https://sites.google.com/view/oceandark/home).

 ### Repo author